 Liontrust has reviewed the best way to value the underlying assets and therefore the Fund given the extraordinary situation we face and the fact we do not know for how long the Fund will need to be suspended.

-As a result of the latest annual review of the valuation of the assets of the Fund, which was conducted in conjunction with the independent auditors of the Fund, it has been decided to increase the discount on the valuation of the underlying assets of the Fund from April 2024.
+As a result of the latest annual review of the valuation of the assets of the Fund, which was conducted in conjunction with the independent auditors of the Fund, it was decided to increase the discount on the valuation of the underlying assets of the Fund from April 2024.
 We will now explain why we came to this decision.

 Before doing so, however, it is important to highlight that the discount applied to the value of the assets of the Fund is a best estimate at this stage given that not all the underlying assets are tradeable and many of the Fund’s investments are subject to manual valuation adjustments.
 We cannot know what price we will receive for them when the suspension is eventually lifted.